Travel along the ancient Tea and Horse Road

 On this Yunnan Tour you will visit the Stone Forest of Lunan.
 The Stone Forest of Lunan is located approx. 1.5 hours south-east of Kunming and is one of the most famous tourist attractions in the area around Kunming.
 The bizarrely shaped, needle-sharp pinnacles are some of the most remarkable rock formations in China.
 Numerous winding paths lead left and right through the Stone Forest, enabling you to take an extended walk and easily leave the large tour groups behind.
 Getting lost on these paths is quite simply part and parcel of a visit to the Stone Forest of Lunan.

-After visiting the Stone Forest of Lunan, you will travel back to Kunming where you will visit the Western Hills.
-From the Western Hills there are fabulous views across the city of Kunming and Dianchi Lake to be enjoyed.
+After visiting the Stone Forest of Lunan, you will travel back to Kunming where you will visit the Western Mountains.
+From the Western Mountains there are fabulous views across the city of Kunming and Dianchi Lake to be enjoyed.

-The Western Hills are also often called the "Sleeping Beauty Hills" in reference to their contours which are supposed to resemble a reclining woman whose long hair is said to reach all the way down to Dianchi Lake.
-The Western Hills are a popular recreation spot for the inhabitants of Kunming, particularly at weekends.
-The actual highlight of the Western Hills is the Dragon Gate which can be reached after climbing a number of steps.
+The Western Mountains are also often called the "Sleeping Beauty Hills" in reference to their contours which are supposed to resemble a reclining woman whose long hair is said to reach all the way down to Dianchi Lake.
+The Western Mountains are a popular recreation spot for the inhabitants of Kunming, particularly at weekends.
+The actual highlight of the Western Mountains is the Dragon Gate which can be reached after climbing a number of steps.
 At vertiginous heights, the monks here chiseled numerous grottos, sculptures and pavilions from the steep cliff face in the late 18th century.

 FLIGHT FROM KUNMING TO SHANGRI-LA (ZHONGDIAN)